peach/solidus_hooks/README.md

 would be a valid name, and in addition, could be easily converted to a selector to perform a query the database.

-Spree's more complex models, say Order and Product, delegate several attributes to in other models.
-For example the price of a product is stored in the Spree called the "master" variant which is a reference to a Variant type record and this in turn stores the price in a reference "default_price" to a record of type Price that finally has an attribute "amount" with the price.
+Solidus's more complex models, say Order and Product, delegate several attributes to in other models.
+For example the price of a product is stored in the Solidus called the "master" variant which is a reference to a Variant type record and this in turn stores the price in a reference "default_price" to a record of type Price that finally has an attribute "amount" with the price.